top of page

 Book online 24/7 at saryandental.com/book-online and get a confirmation within the hour, or call us at (818) 543-0707.

-We offer general dentistry, cosmetic dentistry (crowns, veneers, bridges, fillings), dental implants, teeth whitening, root canals, wisdom tooth extractions, deep cleanings, and CBCT imaging.
+We offer general dentistry, cosmetic dentistry (crowns, veneers, bridges, fillings), dental implants, teeth whitening, root canals, wisdom tooth extractions, deep cleanings, dentures, and CBCT imaging.

 📅 Book an Appointment Online